Speaker Resources

 Live Sessions

-The Zoom link to your session will be sent to the lead presenter’s email on Monday October 26th and again the morning of your presentation.
+The Zoom link to your session will be sent to the primary presenter’s email on Monday, October 26th and again on the morning of your presentation.
 The Zoom link will also be accessible to logged-in speakers and attendees from your session page in Sched.

 Your session will be held on Zoom.
 Plan to have all speakers log into your session using the Zoom link 10 minutes before start time.